cadence-workflow/cadence-web/README.md

 #### Running development environment

-To create a production build, follow this steps:
+To run development server, follow this steps:

 1. Install npm packages and download idls
 ```
 npm install && npm run install-idl && npm run generate:idl
 ```
-2. Build the project files
+2. Run development server using
 ```
 npm run dev
 ```
+3. The webapp can be accessed now through `localhost:8088` (port can be changed using `CADENCE_WEB_PORT` environment variable)

 Note: For contribution we recommend using dev containers, check [VSCode Dev Containers](#using-vscode-dev-containers) section for more information